David Horowitz (consumer advocate): Controversies

 In 1998, Horowitz joined a political campaign to urge voters to defeat a California ballot initiative calling for a 20% cut in electricity rates for private utility customers and ending surcharges on ratepayers to pay for nuclear power plants.
 Horowitz later admitted he was paid $106,000 by the campaign.

 Death

 Horowitz died on February 14, 2019, from complications due to dementia.
-David Horowitz's daughter Amanda Horowitz owns and has continued work under the Fight Back! brand.